NHSDigital/validated-relationships-service-api/docs/DEPENDABOT_REVIEW_RUNBOOK.md

 2. **NPM Dependencies** (`npm-dependencies` group) - Major version updates for npm packages
 3. **GitHub Actions** (`github-dependencies` group) - All updates to GitHub Actions

-Minor and patch updates are ignored per the configuration in `.github/dependabot.yml`.
+For Python (pip) and NPM dependencies, minor and patch updates are ignored per the configuration in `.github/dependabot.yml`.
+GitHub Actions dependencies receive all update types, including minor and patch.

 ## Prerequisites